SalaamahP/SalaamahP/README.md

 **T:** As such I needed understand what was expected of me in an interview and how best to answer questions.
 Furthermore, I needed more insight into how to prepare for an interview in terms of personal conduct and dress and what information I should research to ensure I present myself as a potential candidate.

-**A:** To address this situationa and fullfill the task I completed the work readiness module on Interview skills.
-The enabled me to gain invaluable insights into industry approved processes and behaviours which should be folled when invited to an interview.
+**A:** To address this situation and fulfill the task I completed the work readiness module on Interview skills.
+The enabled me to gain invaluable insights into industry approved processes and behaviours which should be followed when invited to an interview.
 The module was thought provoking in the sense that I had to consider how truly prepared I was for the different types of interviews as each type required various preparations and components.
 For example, for an in-person interview, did i have appropriate clothes?
 For a virtual interview, did I have professional background or area to attend the interview?
-These were questions I considered in addition to aiming to full undertstand how to practically go about ensuring could answer questions confidently and prsent myself in accordance with the module.
+These were questions I considered in addition to aiming to full understand how to practically go about ensuring could answer questions confidently and present myself in accordance with the module.

-**R:** Once I completed the module and had some time to injest and process all the elements of an interview, I realized the module had provided a roadmap on how to improve.
+**R:** Once I completed the module and had some time to ingest and process all the elements of an interview, I realized the module had provided a roadmap on how to improve.
 I considered potential outfits, researched common questions to ask and did a deep dive into techniques, such as the STAR technique, to answer questions.
-This allowed me to feel more prepared to answer any question as I has a strategy to follow which would be put forth in a professsional and structured ansswer.This would showcase my skills and knowledge to interviewers.
+This allowed me to feel more prepared to answer any question as I has a strategy to follow which would be put forth in a professional and structured answer.
+This would showcase my skills and knowledge to interviewers.
 This planning based on the point of the module served as the foundation for my first interview and really ensured I was not too overwhelmed or uncertain when I received an invite to an interview.